Training evenings : 3rd Wednesday of each month

 Cambridgeshire RAYNET is one of the more active RAYNET groups in the country, often attending about twenty events per year.
 As a result, we’re always in need of additional help.
 If you are a radio amateur, or interested in radio, and able to help out at at least two events per year, please get in touch.
 If you are interested, but live outside Cambridgeshire, please see the national pages to find a group more local to you.

 To improve the service we provide, we believe that regular training is essential.
-We hold a net every Tuesday at 19:30 local time on 144.775MHz, and meet for monthly training evenings on the third Wednesday of each month at The Sun pub, Waterbeach, about 5 miles north-east of Cambridge.
+We hold a net every Tuesday at 19:00 local time on the GB3PI repeater, and meet for monthly training evenings on the third Wednesday of each month at The Sun Inn pub, Waterbeach, about 5 miles north-east of Cambridge.

 For district/parish Emergency Planning Officers